CSR / Environment

 Activities Related to Respect for Basic Human Rights and Personal Dignity

 In Japan, new employees and mid-career hires learn about Sharp’s philosophy on human rights by studying the Sharp Group Charter of Corporate Behavior and the Sharp Code of Conduct.
-In addition, each site carries out ongoing human rights awareness activities that include human rights training.
-A total of 29 sessions were held in fiscal 2018.
+In addition, each site carries out ongoing human rights awareness activities, including annual human rights training.
+A total of 42 sessions of this training were held in fiscal 2019.

-In fiscal 2018, compliance-related training based on the Sharp Code of Conduct was provided to all Sharp Group employees.
-In this training, employees were taught about the importance of prohibiting child labor and protecting the well-being of young workers and student workers, as well as about their behavioral obligations under the Sharp Code of Conduct.
-Employees were also taught about the whistleblowing system for reporting human rights-related issues, and it was stressed that they would receive no disadvantageous treatment for making such reports.
+In fiscal 2019, compliance-related training based on the Sharp Code of Conduct was provided to all Sharp Group employees.
+In this training, employees learned about working hours, wages, employee benefits and welfare, and freedom of association and collective bargaining, as well as about their behavioral obligations under the Sharp Code of Conduct.

 Human rights-related initiatives in line with the Sharp Group Charter of Corporate Behavior, the Sharp Code of Conduct, local laws and regulations, and other requirements are also being promoted at Sharp’s overseas bases.